12 Natural Ways to Say “Probably” in English (with Meanings & Examples)

 Apparently

-• Apparently, this beautiful weather will not last.
+• Apparently, this nice weather won’t last.

 Undoubtedly